 Background

-The Government of Libya is administratively weak and in need of modern, institutional processes and systems.
+The Government of Libya is administratively weak and in need of modern institutional processes and systems.
 Management information, and common functional systems, such as finance, HR, procurement, document management, even as low level as a government-wide email system, are missing or outdated.
-Service delivery to citizens does not include a choice of channel, such as service centres, Web based interactions, mobile apps, or telephone.
+Service delivery to citizens does not include a choice of channel, such as service centres, one-stop shops, Web based services, mobile apps, or telephone.
 Private sector must rely on relationships and multiple visits to many Ministries to receive the government permits and support needed to run their businesses.

-The Ministry of Communications and Informatics has been tasked with the objective of implementing e-government across all Ministries, and is expected to target all three e-government sectors: Government to Government; Government to Business and Government to Citizen.
+The Ministry of Communications and Informatics has been tasked with the design and implementation of e-government across all Ministries, and bring the potential benefits of new Information and Communication Technologies (ICTs) to public institutions, businesses and citizens overall.

 A project team has been established within the Ministry, supported by the consulting firm Price Waterhouse and Coopers in early assessment and strategy formation.
-This effort is expected to take nine months and result in an overall strategy.
+This effort is expected to take nine months and result in an overall e-government strategy.

-As well, the Ministry has approached UNDP and the World Bank to determine what coordinated support the international community can provide in regards to e-government.
+As well, the Ministry has approached UNDP and the World Bank to determine what coordinated support the international community can provide in regards to e-government policy, design, implementation, benchmarking and impact assessment.

-Where many e-government projects have difficulties is in the lack of capacity from line Ministries, both in terms of their technical systems but more importantly in terms of the lack of skills, processes and procedures within the management of their mandate.
+Many e-government projects and programmes take a ICT-centric approach which, according to recent evidence, can lead to less than optimal results.
+Instead, e-government should focus on the institutional aspects of the overall process first to then introduce the transformational potential of ICTs into the equation.
+One of the key gaps here is ithe lack of capacity from line Ministries, both in terms of their ICTl systems but more importantly in terms of the lack of internal capacities, processes and procedures to effectively drive change and modernization within the management of their mandate.
 Critical management information and data is uncollected, unmonitored, mandates and accountabilities are overlapping, within Ministries as well as across Ministry lines, and citizen responsiveness is entirely lacking.
 Instead services are managed as administrative processes focused on control and compliance.
 Entire units with Ministries exist to confirm whether process has been followed, but few information streams exist to determine if services are having the desired outcome.

-Where UNDP can provide assistance is in the institutional and management side of e-government.
+Where UNDP can provide assistance is in the policy, institutional and management side of e-government.
 Ministries need strengthening in a changed mindset, clarity in their purposes and impact, and decision-making information indicating if they’re achieving their objectives.
-The management systems need to be reformulated to be more ex ante in their purpose (policy and strategy in the planning of what should be achieved) and less ex post (checking compliance after implementation).
+The management systems need to be redesign to be more ex ante in their purpose (policy and strategy in the planning of what should be achieved) and less ex post (checking compliance after implementation).
 Without such a fundamental change the delivery of e-government services is at risk.

-The UNDP can offer capacity assessment services in key line Ministries examining two of the three perspectives outlined in your e-government presentation:
+UNDP can offer capacity assessment services in key line Ministries examining two of the three perspectives outlined in your e-government presentation:

 By assisting with capacity assessment from the perspective of people and process (n.b. process from a management and governance point of view, and not from a technical perspective) we can help you build a strong baseline for change management.